i-walk-away/chatdcp/README.md

 ## About this project

 This is a backend for a messenger application.
-It features authorization, group chats for any amount of people and simple message exchange. **Three-tier-architecture** is established in the source code, simplifying the process of adding new features.
+It features authorization, group chats for any amounts of people and simple message exchange. **Three-tier-architecture** is established in the source code, simplifying the process of adding new features.

 ## Tech Stack